 6 best lie-flat car seats

 Is it travel system compatible?

 Yes, the Cybex Cloud Q is travel-system compatible with many different models – such as the Cybex Priam, Bugaboo strollers, Nuna strollers, UPPAbaby, Maxi Cosi and Baby Jogger (Its travel system adaptors are the same as Maxi Cosi’s, so it fits on the same models).

-You can buy the Cybex Cloud Q infant car seat from Natural Baby Shower.
+You can buy the Cybex Cloud Q infant car seat from Cybex.

 Do you think your son will fit in the seat for the full 15 months?

 My baby, Sammy, was pretty tall when he was born.
 I am not sure where he sits on the percentiles now, but probably above average.
 The car seat is a great fit for him at seven-months-old – whether it will be at 15 months (or 13kg) or not, I am not so sure.

 Guide to child car seat laws and safety